deniszholob/template-nx-project/CONTRIBUTING.md

 You can reference any of the existing components in the storybook instance

-- Active storybook via `npm run storybook` command
+- Run storybook via `npm run storybook` command
 - You can then browse the list of components and use the docs to help you use them

 ## Steps to follow when your work is ready: